aemorales2/java-sb3/ws-datetime-kube/README.md

 Our app is available at: `http://localhost/ws_datetime/currentDateTime`.

+# Clean Up the Cluster
+Run the following command to delete all the objects specified in the manifest file: `kubectl delete -f manifest.yaml`.

 # Debugging in VS Code
 Run the application by following the steps in the section above.